 I studied P. Vivax's DBPII protein under Dr. Sai Lata De at the University of South Florida.
 This was a formative foray into everything molecular biology, including mammilian cell cultures, transfection, transformation, PCR, flow cytometry, and basic immunologic assays like ELISAs and western blots.
+We published a paper on this work here

 My project dealt with characterizing the effects of different variables on the immunigenicity of DBPII in both wild type and inbred mouse models.
 This research was inspired by previous work by Dr. Francis Ntumngia and others, and centers around DBPII's highly conserved nature and its ability to elicit high-titre inhibitory antibodies.